nickdotht/sema-jibu-core/README.md

 In development mode, the dashboard server runs on locathost:3001 and the React App on port 3000.
 REST calls from the app to the server are proxied through port 3001.

 ## Android build
-The Android POS application is a React-Native application used by Jibu to record sales of water products To build the POS application:
+The Android POS application is a React-Native application used by the SWE to record sales of water products To build the POS application:
 * Follow the Android setup steps at: https://facebook.github.io/react-native/docs/getting-started.html#content.
 Make sure you select the appropriate tabs in the instructions.
 "Building Projects with **Native Code**"
 "Development OS: **macOS** or **Windows** or **Linux** Target OS:  **Android**"
-* Change to folder jib_pos `cd jibu_pos`
+* Change to folder mobile_client `cd mobile_client`
 * Install dependencies `yarn install`
-* Open the Android project in the folder jibu_pos with Android Studio.
+* Open the Android project in the folder mobile_client with Android Studio.
 Note.
-Do not open the folder jibu_pos, open **jibu_pos/android**
+Do not open the folder mobile_client, open **mobile_client/android**
 Build the project from Build menu
 * Additional instructions for debugging can be found at with JetBrains WebStorm and Visual Studio Code can be found at https://dlohaiti.atlassian.net/wiki/spaces/DLODOC/pages/34078783/React+Native+on+Android?atlOrigin=eyJpIjoiNGFmMDEwNGVjMTYwNDNhMWJkODZmODgzODQ5NzJiNjIiLCJwIjoiYyJ9